Milton Bradley: The Milton Bradley Company

 Bradley's ventures into the production of board games began with a large failure in his lithograph business.
-When he printed and sold an image of the little-known Republican presidential nominee Abraham Lincoln, Bradley initially met with great success.
-But a customer demanded his money back because the picture was not an accurate representation—Lincoln had decided to grow his distinctive beard after Bradley's print was published.
-Suddenly, the prints were worthless, and Bradley burned those remaining in his possession.
-Looking for a lucrative alternate project, Bradley found inspiration from an imported board game a friend gave him, concluding that he could produce and market a similar game to American consumers.
+When he printed and sold an image of the little-known Republican presidential nominee Abraham Lincoln, Bradley's work was initially met with great success.
+However, Lincoln decided to grow his distinctive beard after Bradley's print was published, leading customers to demand their money back because the image was no longer accurate.
+The prints suddenly became worthless, and Bradley burned his remaining inventory.
+Looking for a lucrative alternate project, he found inspiration from an imported board game a friend gave him, concluding that he could produce and market a similar game to American consumers.
 In the winter of 1860, Bradley released The Checkered Game of Life.

 The game proved an instant success.
 Bradley personally sold his first run of several hundred copies in a two-day visit to New York; by 1861, consumers had bought more than 45,000 copies.
 The Checkered Game of Life followed a structure similar to its American and British predecessors, with players spinning a teetotum to advance to squares representing social virtues and vices, such as "influence" or "poverty", with the former earning a player points and the latter slowing their progress.
 But even the most seemingly secure positions, like "Fat Office", held dangers – "Prison", "Ruin", and "Suicide".
 The first player to accumulate 100 points won the game.

 While the structure of play in The Checkered Game of Life differed little from previous board games, Bradley's game embraced a radically different concept of success.
 Earlier games, such as the popular Mansion of Happiness created in Puritan Massachusetts, focused entirely on promoting moral virtue.
 Bradley defined success in secular business terms, depicting life as a quest for accomplishment with personal virtues as a means to that end.
 This complemented America's burgeoning fascination with obtaining wealth, and with "the causal relationship between character and wealth," in the years following the Civil War.
 The game—and later board games produced by the Milton Bradley Company—also fit the nation's increasing amount of leisure time, leading to great financial success for the company.

 From 1860 through the 20th century, the company he founded, Milton Bradley Company, dominated the production of American games, including The Game of Life, Easy Money, Candy Land, Operation, and Battleship.
 The company was a subsidiary of Pawtucket, Rhode Island–based firm Hasbro from acquisition in 1984 to shutdown in 1998.
 MB merged with Parker Brothers in 1998 to form Hasbro Games.
-The two became brands of Hasbro until 2009 when they were retired in favor of the parent company's name and the Milton Bradley name was retired after 149 years.
+The two became brands of Hasbro until 2009 when they were retired in favor of the parent company's name; the Milton Bradley name had been in use for 149 years.